FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 **Carrying capacity** is the number of people who can be supported over a long period of time.
 Living within the carrying capacity depends on:

-- the amount of resources available in the ecosystem
+- The amount of resources available in the ecosystem
-- the amount of resources consumed by each individual within the population
+- The amount of resources consumed by each individual within the population

-The current global bio-capacity is ==1.7 hectares per person==.

 **Biocapacity** is the productivity of land areas such as forests, croplands, fisheries, and land for absorbing human waste.

+- Current estimated biocapacity: <mark>1.7 hectares per person</mark>.

 **Ecological footprint (EF)** measures the current human demand on earth's ecosystems and natural resources.
 EF provides an estimate of the area of biologically productive land and sea to *sustainably* support human activities.
 The unit is [*area/year*].
 The method of calculating EF is outlined [here](https://www.footprintnetwork.org/resources/data/)[^ef-method].

 **Ecological deficit** is when the total ecological footprint is greater than the total biocapacity of the area available to that population.

+- Current global average EF is <mark>2.6 hectares per person</mark>.
 - For Canada, we need to reduce our EF by 4 hectares in order to be long-term sustainable.

-**Natural capital** is the natural resources on Earth's biosphere that provide ecosystem goods and services imperative for survival and well-being[^nc].
+**Natural capital** is the natural resources on Earth's biosphere that provide ecosystem goods and services imperative for survival and well-being [^nc].
 Like financial capital, the idea is that we use the what we have in a way to ensure abundance of capital is maintained or increased over time.

 ## Climate Change

-### Background

 To reduce the worst-case impacts of the climate change, we need to reduce our GHG emissions significantly to limit.
 There is a need to limit the average global temperature increase to 1.5 degrees Celsius before 2030.